A Spectral "schematization" of Homotopy Types: Introduction

 \section{Introduction}

 It is important to note that the present work is in no way an addendum, nor does it supplant Toen's work on the schematization of homotopy types, which is very complete.
-Our aim is modest; we wanted to find an object that would correspond to a schematization of homotopy types, and an accompanying notion of homotopy groups, starting from very simple considerations.
-In doing so we arrived at a notion of homotopy groups of objects in a comma category, generalizing the classical homotopy groups of spaces, something that we found to be of interest to algebraic topologists, but not entirely needed in a schematization proper.
-So for the sake of that part only, we divided this paper into two parts to emphasize that they are fairly distinct, the first one being about that generalization, the second one being about a discussion of a schematization of homotopy types.\\
+Our aim is modest; we wanted to develop a formalism in which a schematization of homotopy types would make sense, along with an accompanying notion of homotopy groups from which such homotopy types would be defined, starting from very simple considerations.
+In doing so we arrived at a notion of homotopy groups of objects in a comma category, generalizing the classical homotopy groups of spaces, something that we found to be of interest to algebraic topologists.
+For this reason, after discussing a schematization of homotopy types proper, we study those generalized homotopy groups in a first part of the present work.
+In a second part, we systematize such an approach, and we find ourselves abandoning the base model category $\kCAlg$ in favor of the model category of symmetric spectra $\SpS$.
+Thus what we obtain at the onset should really be called a spectralization of homotopy types.\\